UniPD-DII-ETCOMP/FFT-NLIE/README.md

 Available test cases
 --------------------
-Three simple test cases are contained in separate directories under "data".
+A simple test cases is contained in a directory under "data".
 Set the "name_dir" variable in "FFT_NLIE.m" to the appropriate directory.

 User-defined test cases
 -----------------------